 -the keywords that they are using to find your business on Google search

 -time spent on site

--conversion rate (how many people are taking a desired action on your site)
+-conversion rate (how many people are taking the desired action on your site)

--bounce rate (the number of people who come on the site and leave without clicking anything)
+-bounce rate (the number of people who come on the site and leave without clicking on anything)

 With this information, you can then fine-tune your content, strategy etc. For example, if you see that people are finding your page through a particular keyword you can then write more content around that keyword so that you get more visitors.

 Not only can you measure this for your own site, but you can also see some stats from your competitors’ website.

 For example, you can also see their top pages and keywords and you can use this to create more content that includes that keyword so that you can also compete in search rankings.
 Admittedly, this is a bit technical and complex but it is a critical component of an effective website.